tylertitsworth/5th-age-srd/Magic-Items/Consumables.md

 ### Fortification

 For the duration of this potion, you get a +1 bonus to saves against effects caused by foes and hazards of the same tier or lower as the potion.
 Saves against higher-tier threats aren’t affected by the potion.

-Costs 150 gp/300 gp/600gp.
+**Costs** 150gp/300gp/600gp.

+---

-#### Mental Fortitude
+### Mental Fortitude

 This potion suppresses the animal furies and lusts of lycanthropes, and allows a wild werecreature to retain full control in hybrid or beast form, even in the full moon.
 For non-lycanthropes, it gives a +4 bonus to Mental Defense for one fight.
 Each time MD is targeted, the bonus drops by 1.